Preview

 I come to you on this sad day to say that, despite my high praise of the first book, I won't be finishing the second one.
 Mostly, it was just as good as the first one, with the characters, writing, and performance being just as enjoyable and fun.
 I loved where the story was going, I loved the plans we had to improvise, and I appreciated the way Anthony motivated the population for the Vespae war.
 However, a series of unbelievable coincidences have ruined my investment in the story.

-Without going into too many spoilers, I name the Amalgamancer, Queen's Guard, Vespae Queen, and Divine Shard incidents as moments of unbelievably good/bad luck.
+Without going into any spoilers, there are at least four major plot points that stand out as moments of unbelievably good/bad luck.
 In the first book, a lot of the credibility I was attaching to Anthony's skill and achievements was backed up by the fact that he knew EXACTLY what he had to do and how he had to do it to achieve the outcome he wanted.
 Kayla's influence (and the subsequent development of Tomas' "People's Justicar" class) was already a bit of a stretch, but mostly followed from the situation Anthony set up and the people he had intentionally involved.
 Tomas was already supposed to get a Paladin class, so it sorta makes sense that a harder push would get him a more Paladiny class.

-But these four incidences named above were cases where (a) Anthony took risks and not only did they not blow up in his face, but they came out better than they had in every previous run, or (b) a known factor escalated to absurd difficulty for no apparent reason beyond curbing Anthony’s increased power this run.
-If you remember the end of book one, you will note that the Writhing Zeppelin incident was an event very similar to situation (b) - a known threat escalated to absurd difficulty.
+But these four incidences were cases where [a] Anthony took a risk and it came out better than it had in every previous run, or [b] a known factor suddenly escalated to absurd difficulty for no apparent reason (beyond the meta reason of curbing Anthony’s increased power this run from case [a]).
+If you remember the end of book one, you will note that the Writhing Zeppelin incident was an event very similar to situation [b] - a known threat escalated to absurd difficulty.
 However, Seraphim has already been set up as a petty cheating a-hole, and the attention he is giving to Anthony feels like a natural extension of the increased ripples Anthony’s been sending this run.

-But the four incidents in book 2?
+But the four incidents in book two?
 They're absurd.
 Things shouldn't be going this well, or going this badly.
 He's worked his ass off for hundreds of years to figure out this system like the back of his hand, and somehow the most extreme good/bad luck he runs into is during his final run?
 I don't buy it.
 Not with how suspiciously balanced it's being.
-Book one had a really good "I have a contingency for this" organic storytelling vibe to it, but this series of extremely unlikely events has me seeing the hand of the author way too clearly.
+Book one had a really good "I have a contingency for this" organic storytelling vibe to it, but book two's string of extremely unlikely events has me seeing the hand of the author way too clearly.

-I'd almost believe it if it was all bad luck - things have a tendency to spiral out of control with this many uncontrollable variables.
-But a series of unlikely events that almost perfectly cancel each other out, and just so happen to raise the level of tension/drama without horrific consequences to the plot?
+I'd almost believe it if it was all bad luck - things have a tendency to spiral out of control with this many independent variables and actors.
+But a series of hilariously unlikely events that somehow perfectly cancel each other out, and just so happen to raise the level of tension/drama without horrific consequences to the predictions of the future?
 No way, man.
 I just...it doesn't feel grounded anymore.

-TL;DR: Several surprising incidents showcase good and bad luck in suspiciously balanced proportions, while also being suspiciously placed in the last run.
+TL;DR: Several (somehow) unforeseen incidents showcase good and bad luck in suspiciously balanced proportions, while also being suspiciously placed in the last run.
 This is a significant deviation from book one, where most events were quite credible, and I’ve thus lost faith in the story and stakes.
+YMMV.

 Something went wrong.
 Please try again in a few minutes.